 - Is the majority of our customer feedback good?

 Remember there are factors that could lead to program failure.
 Whether it’s unrealistic expectations, or you just don’t have happy customers, there are reasons why referral programs fail.
-If you can steer clear of these, and you are able to answer those questions above with a “yes”… You deserve a gold star!
-It also means that you are probably in the ballpark for adding a referral program.
+If you can steer clear of these, and you are able to answer those questions above with a “yes,” you are probably in the ballpark for adding a referral program.